Black-throated blue warbler: Breeding

 The black-throated blue warbler is a monogamous species.
 Its breeding season usually begins in May and ends in July.
 As a songbird, the male black-throated blue warbler attracts a female's attention by singing a soft melody.
 He then follows the female while she is foraging or searching for nesting sites.
 As soon as the female stops to rest, the male droops his wings slightly, stretches his head forward and up, opens his bill, and faces the female.
 The female also makes displays to the male by vibrating her wings.
 In response, the male mounts the female for 2–3 seconds and then flies off.
+Females lay an average of 3.6 eggs per brood (range: 2 – 5 eggs) and incubate the eggs without male assistance for approximately 12 days.
+Both parents will feed offspring for approximately 9 days before the young are ready to fledge.

 A 1996, researchers showed that the black-throated blue warbler prefers to reside in hardwood forests with higher shrub densities where food is more abundant compared to lower shrub density plots.
 Within these high shrub density habitats, not only is there a higher density of warblers, but the population age average is also older, being composed of males and females who are at least two years of age.

 The black-throated blue warbler uses social cues in its evaluation and choice of nesting sites.
 In particular, it listens to the post-breeding songs given out by other males.
 These songs have strong temporal dependencies.
 Males sing at the beginning and the peak of breeding season, but songs are not indicative of reproductive success.
 Near the end of a breeding season, a male that has successfully mated continues to sing while a male that has failed to reproduce abandons the habitat.
 Therefore, post-breeding songs are reliable indicators of reproductive success within the particular habitat and convey essential information to the natal and breeding dispersers.
 In comparison to the traditional idea of direct assessment of the vegetation structure, the vocal cue is much more efficient and easier to obtain, hence revealing the advantage of social communication in survival and reproduction.
 A female, however, does not respond to post-breeding songs directly.
 Instead, she is likely to rely on the presence of males in deciding nesting sites.